Other website awards

 There has been a strong shift in the design and layout of council websites to a more user-centric model with many councils taking note of the variety of factors that influence how residents use their websites.

-This website has been named as a 'great council website' by Delib along with Manchester City Council and Medway City Council.
+This website has been named a 'great council website' by Delib along with Manchester City Council and Medway City Council.

 Small Business Rates Relief 2013